ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/LongRead/Canu.md

 ## Learning Objectives

-Upon completion of this section on experimental design the learner will be able to
+Upon completion of this section on Genome Assembly you will be able to

 * Download data from SRA
 * Evaluate the correct parameters to use when running canu for genome assembly
-* Execute Canu and obtain a the assembled genome of
+* Execute Canu and obtain a the assembled genome of [Bacillus thuringiensis](https://en.wikipedia.org/wiki/Bacillus_thuringiensis)

 ## Canu Steps